 Article 436.
 The judge is not attached to the expert report, and may form his conviction with other elements or facts proven in the records.

 AgRg in AREsp: 436.073 RS; AgRg in AREsp: 436.073 RS.

 Article 5º The following income is exempt or not subject to Income Tax: [...].

-XII - Retirement or retirement benefits due to accident in service and received by patients with occupational disease, active tuberculosis, mental alienation, multiple sclerosis, malignant neoplasia, blindness, leprosy, irreversible and incapacitating paralysis, severe heart disease, Parkinson's disease, ankylosing spondylarthrosis , severe nephropathy, advanced stages of Paget's disease (osteitis deformans), radiation contamination, acquired immunodeficiency syndrome (AIDS) and cystic fibrosis (mucoviscidosis).
+XII - retirement or retirement benefits motivated by an accident on the job and received by the occupational illness, active tuberculosis, mental alienation, multiple sclerosis, malignant neoplasm, blindness, leprosy, irreversible and disabling paralysis, severe heart disease, Parkinson's disease, ankylosing spondyloarthrosis , severe nephropathy, advanced stages of Paget's disease (deforming osteitis), radiation contamination, acquired immunodeficiency syndrome (AIDS) and cystic fibrosis (mucoviscidosis).

 Article 39.
 They shall not enter into the statement of gross income: [...].

 XXXIII - Retirement or retirement benefits, provided that they are motivated by accident in service and those suffered by persons suffering from occupational disease, active tuberculosis, mental alienation, multiple sclerosis, malignant neoplasia, blindness, leprosy, irreversible and incapacitating paralysis, severe heart disease, of Parkinson's disease, ankylosing spondylosis, severe nephropathy, advanced stages of Paget's disease (osteitis deformans), radiation contamination, acquired immunodeficiency syndrome, and cystic fibrosis (mucoviscidosis), based on the conclusion of specialized medicine, even if the disease was (7.713 Act, 1988, 6, XIV, 8.541, 1992, 47, 9.250, 1995, 30, 2).